 For the landlord, multi-lets have always been considered a great, high-yielding strategy.
 However traditionally multi-lets have high setup costs: you could expect to pay £100,000 plus for a big enough property to do it with.
 Then consider the refurb and other setup costs.
 And that’s if you can even get a mortgage.

 The timeframe is waaay too slow -- it can be anything up to 6 months before you've bought the place and got it ready for the market.

 But what if we could get rid of the downsides of this otherwise-great strategy: the big time and money investment?

 Well, that's what Rent to Rent does...
 It completely removes the need to purchase property in the first place.
 You will normally have little to do in terms of refurbishment and furnishing.

 Put simply, you can achieve a much higher rent for a given property than you would otherwise be able to, renting the property as a whole to a single family unit.

 So for example, a 3 bedroom house might have a market rent of £800 when let to a single family.
 But when let as an multi-let for £400 per room, the potential rent could be £1,200 -- an increase of 50%!

 You can see that you wouldn't need many of these in your portfolio to become financially free.

-To read the rest of this article -- and learn about other awesome cashflow strategies -- just download our free eBook.
+To read more about Multilet & Rent to Rent -- and learn about other awesome cashflow strategies -- just download our free eBook.